corda/corda/docs/source/tutorial-cordapp.rst

 Running tests in IntelliJ
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend editing your IntelliJ preferences so that you use the gradle runner - this means that the quasar utils
+We recommend editing your IntelliJ preferences so that you use the Gradle runner - this means that the quasar utils
-plugin will make sure that some flags (like ``-javaagent`` - see "Alternatively..." below) are set for you.
+plugin will make sure that some flags (like ``-javaagent`` - see :ref:`below <tutorial_cordapp_alternative_test_runners>`) are
+set for you.

 To switch to using the Gradle runner: